 I was surfing green walls of water in no time with his direction.
 Did I become a pro?
 Was I ripping huge waves?
 Absolutely not, but I learned a lot and had so much fun.
 I wouldn’t have had the courage to surf most of the waves without a push (literally) from Luis.

-I will never forget him yelling, “rema, rema!” (paddle, paddle) to me everyday for over a month.
-My ‘rema‘ sure got better quick!
+I will never forget him yelling, “rema, rema!” (paddle, paddle) to me every day for weeks.
+My ‘rema’ sure got better quickly!
 Oh, and yes, you will get to practice even more Spanish out in the water since Luis will explain a lot in Spanish to challenge you (but will translate if needed).

 Before leaving Olon and Outdoor Ecuador, I knew I’d be back again one day.
 I was SO sad to leave.